Exploring English Literature – Famous English Writers and their Works

 English literature reflects the cultural, historical, and social contexts of its time.
 It captures the spirit of different eras and movements, from the Romantic period’s emphasis on nature and individualism to the social critiques of the Victorian era and the experimentation of the modernist and postmodernist movements.

-English literature has also played a significant role in shaping the English language itself
+English literature has shaped the English language itself

 Many well-known phrases, idioms, and expressions have originated from English literary works, making them an integral part of everyday language.